Medicare open enrollment help available through Pima Council on Aging

 “The decisions you make in open enrollment can impact you for the entire year,” said Tina Marie Higdon, Medicare coordinator at the Pima Council on Aging in Tucson.

 For more information, call PCOA’s Medicare Help Line at 520-546-2011 or email medicare@pcoa.org.
-Find more information and Zoom link details at tucne.ws/1fxd.
+Find more information and Zoom link details at www.pcoa.org/ways-we-help/medicare.html.

 SENIOR MEDICARE PATROL